Auto Insurance

 Quick Answer: What Is RV Insurance?

 RV insurance is a specialized policy that covers motorhomes, travel trailers, and other recreational vehicles against liability, collision, theft, and weather damage.
 Most states legally require at least liability coverage.
-According to Progressive’s 2025 RV insurance data, the average annual RV insurance premium ranges from $500 to $2,000+ depending on vehicle class, usage, and location.
+According to Progressive’s RV insurance pricing data, the average annual premium ranges from $500 to $2,000+ depending on vehicle class, usage, and location.

-Recreational vehicles, or RVs, are a popular way to travel and explore the country.
-However, like any vehicle, RVs need insurance to protect against unforeseen circumstances.
-This article will discuss everything you need to know about RV insurance.
+Recreational vehicles are a popular way to travel and explore the country.
+Like any vehicle, though, they need insurance to protect against unforeseen circumstances.
+This article covers everything you need to know about RV insurance.

 Key Takeaways